Skip navigation

 Account Type Growth

-Notes: Data as of 2024; assumes an initial $10,000 contribution and monthly contributions of $500 for 18 years, as well as an investment return of 6%, compounded monthly, and a federal tax rate of 32%.
+Notes: Illustration assumes an initial $1,000 contribution and monthly contributions of $300 for 18 years, as well as an investment return of 6%, compounded monthly, and a federal tax rate of 35%.

 Source: JP Morgan Asset Management

 College tuition rates have been rising across the country, and Texas is no exception.
-According to the Texas Higher Education Coordinating Board, the average cost of tuition and fees for 15 semester credit hours at the state’s public universities increased by nearly $1,000 (21 percent) from fall 2016 to fall 2023 (Exhibit 2).
-Community colleges increased tuition rates similarly, by 22 percent, while public technical colleges saw a significantly bigger jump during this period, with a more than 66 percent increase.
+According to the Texas Higher Education Coordinating Board, the average cost of tuition and fees for 15 semester credit hours at the state’s public universities increased nearly 20% from fall 2017 to fall 2024 (Exhibit 2).
+At community colleges, tuition jumped 36% in the same time span.
+Public technical colleges saw a significantly bigger jump, with a 78% increase.

 Lamar State Colleges are an exception to spiking tuition rates in Texas in recent years.
-In 2019, the colleges announced a 25 percent tuition cut after the 86th Legislature allocated the three institutions more than $17 million in additional state funding.
-Tuition rates were 33 percent lower in 2023 than 2016.
+In 2019, the colleges announced a 25% tuition cut after the 86th Legislature allocated the three institutions more than $17 million in additional state funding.
+Tuition rates were 35% lower in 2024 than in 2017.

 Exhibit 2 data

-Tuition and fees are for 15 semester credit hours.
+Notes: Tuition and fees are for resident undergraduate students enrolled in 15 semester credit hours.

 For public universities, community colleges and state colleges, amounts reported include statutory tuition, designated tuition, average mandatory fee, and average college and course fee.
 For public technical colleges, amounts include tuition only.